West Palm Beach DUI Attorney

 If you have been convicted of any type of DUI charge, you will need to take immediate action in your defense.
 Speaking to a DUI defense lawyer as soon as possible after your arrest is critical to navigate the nuances of your charge and potential penalties.
 DUI attorney Nellie L. King will work personally with you to build a strong defense to protect your rights – and your reputation.

-Contact the Law Offices of Nellie L. King, P.A. online or by phone at (561) 220-2377 to schedule your free initial consultation.
+Contact the Law Offices of Nellie L. King, P.A. online or by phone at (561) 220-2377 to schedule your free initial consultation with a West Palm Beach DUI attorney.

 Award-Winning Trial Lawyer